ErBipluv021/Time-Table-Generation/README.md

 - Algorithm: Genetic Algorithm

 ## Project Technologies
-- Programming Language - Python
+- Programming Language - Python, JSON
+  * JSON Object file is created for storing the details needed for the university.
 - UserInterface - PyQt5
 ## Usage
 Once you installed all the dependencies, run the project by following command